William James: View on spiritualism and associationism

-James's theory of the self
+James' theory of the self

-James's theory of the self divided a person's mental picture of self into two categories: the "Me" and the "I".
+James' theory of the self divided a person's mental picture of self into two categories: the "Me" and the "I".
 The "Me" can be thought of as a separate object or individual a person refers to when describing their personal experiences; while the "I" is the self that knows who they are and what they have done in their life.
 Both concepts are depicted in the statement; "I know it was me who ate the cookie."
 He called the "Me" part of self the "empirical me" and the "I" part "the pure Ego".
 For James, the "I" part of self was the thinking self, which could not be further divided.
 He linked this part of the self to the soul of a person, or what is now thought of as the mind.
 Educational theorists have been inspired in various ways by James's theory of self, and have developed various applications to curricular and pedagogical theory and practice.

 James further divided the "Me" part of self into: a material, a social, and a spiritual self, as below.

 Material self

 The material self consists of things that belong to a person or entities that a person belongs to.
 Thus, things like the body, family, clothes, money, and such make up the material self.
 For James, the core of the material self was the body.

 Second to the body, James felt a person's clothes were important to the material self.
-He believed a person's clothes were one way they expressed who they felt they were; or clothes were a way to show status, thus contributing to forming and maintaining one's self-image.
+He believed a person's clothes were one way they expressed who they felt they were; or clothes were a way to show status, thus ⁹⁹ to forming and maintaining one's self-image.
 Money and family are critical parts of the material self.
 James felt that if one lost a family member, a part of who they are was lost also.
 Money figured in one's material self in a similar way.
 If a person had significant money then lost it, who they were as a person changed as well.

 Social self

 Our social selves are who we are in a given social situation.
 For James, people change how they act depending on the social situation that they are in.
 James believed that people had as many social selves as they did social situations they participated in.
 For example, a person may act in a different way at work when compared to how that same person may act when they are out with a group of friends.
 James also believed that in a given social group, an individual's social self may be divided even further.
-An example of this would be, in the social context of an individual's work environment, the difference in behavior when that individual is interacting with their boss versus their behavior when interacting with a co-worker.
+An example of this would be, in the social context of an individual's work environment, the difference in behavior when that individual is interacting with their boss versus their behaviour when interacting with a co-worker.